maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 - $$ f(x^c) $$ the current guessed arg min, $$ \mu(x) $$ the guessed value of the function at `x`, and $$ \sigma(x) $$ the standard deviation of output at `x`.
 - $$ \Phi(x) $$ and $$ N(x) $$ are the CDF and the PDF of a standard normal

-We then compute the acquisiton score of each point, pick the point that has the highest activation, and evaluate $$ f(x) $$ at that point, and so on...
+We then compute the acquisition score of each point, pick the point that has the highest activation, and evaluate $$ f(x) $$ at that point, and so on...

 ![image](https://maelfabien.github.io/assets/images/ho4.jpg)

 In this example, we would move to the extreme value on the right, at $$ x = 1 $$.

-The process can be illustrated the following way :
+The process can be illustrated in the following way :

 ![image](https://maelfabien.github.io/assets/images/bo.gif)

-This is the essence of bayesian hyperparameter optimization !
+This is the essence of bayesian hyperparameter optimization!

 # Advantages of Bayesian Hyperparameter Optimization